oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 -----------------------------------------------------

 Applications can set "session" state in each connection.
-Examples of session state are NLS globalization settings from ``ALTER SESSION`` statements.
+Examples of session state are :ref:`NLS globalization <globalization>` settings from ``ALTER SESSION`` statements.
 Pooled connections will retain their session state after they have been released back to the pool.
 However, because pools can grow or connections in the pool can be recreated, there is no guarantee a subsequent :meth:`~ConnectionPool.acquire()` call will return a database connection that has any particular state.